breezeight/nicola_blog/docs/dev/ansible.md

   * they can sequence multi-tier rollouts involving rolling updates, and can delegate actions to other hosts,
   * interacting with monitoring servers and load balancers along the way.

-NOTE:  there’s no need to learn everything at once.
+NOTE:  there's no need to learn everything at once.
 You can start small and pick up more features over time as you need them.

 ## Host and Users {#host-and-users}